pauldambra/blog_source/_posts/2025-07-24-how-i-use-llms.md

 I enjoy when I'm making software and I'm not a massive fan of rounds of reviewing PRs with a "colleague" that I can't simply trust.
 And you can't simply trust these machines.
 So, there's a worfklow here that is a multiplier which I haven't quite figured out... but the risk is that I end up squashing the fun bits of my job, and accidentally shipping a bunch of rubbish (as opposed to my current approach of enjoying the process of shipping artisanal hand-crafted rubbish)

+#### Warning 2?

+They're not actually very good software engineer... particularly since most of the data they've ingested about software engineering is "blogs on how to start something".
+So, if that's not the task.
+Then I find it often harder to prompt an LLM to do than to do it myself

+Case in point...

-While I'm typing this Claude is doing the work to duplicate a data management section of the application.
+While I was typing this post Claude was doing the work to duplicate a data management section of the application.
 I wouldn't have to think to do this, so giving it to a machine that isn't thinking _should_ be OK.

-And since writing that...
+But in the end I did the job myself...

+There was just enough nuance that Claude was making an umaintainable mess.

+Maybe I'm not good enough at prompting.

+Maybe I'm giving it a job it's not ready for.

+But there'a a lot of snake oil to be sold in the gaps there...

 ![the over confident colleague 2](/images/2025/07/mistake.png){: loading="lazy"}{:loading="lazy"}